schwarz-e/schwarz-e.github.io/mbe-simulations.md

 *Note: -j enables parallel compilation*

-After successful build, the solver executable and libraries will be in:
+After a successful build, the solver executable ` and libraries will be in:

 ```bash
 <my-home>/FEBio/build/